Sage/design-tokens/docs/usage/README.md

 See the associated index.html files provided in each of the distributed brand directories for examples over how these tokens may be consumed.

-NOTE: Whilst there is good browser support for the [light-dark function](https://caniuse.com/?search=light-dark), you may want to use the [`postcss-preset-env`](https://www.npmjs.com/package/postcss-preset-env) postcss plugin alongside a [`.browserslistrc`](https://github.com/browserslist/browserslist) file to enhance support.to the browsers required.
+NOTE: Whilst there is good browser support for the [light-dark function](https://caniuse.com/?search=light-dark), you may want to use the [`postcss-preset-env`](https://www.npmjs.com/package/postcss-preset-env) postcss plugin alongside a [`.browserslistrc`](https://github.com/browserslist/browserslist) file to enhance support to the browsers required.